zold-io/blog.zold.io/_posts/2019/05/2019-05-28-double-spending.md

 This means that during the first 24 hours after the moment of transaction creation it still can be overwritten by a simple [weighed]({% post_url 2018/07/2018-07-22-nscore %}) majority of nodes.
-The stonger group of Zold nodes will decide where the payment should go.
+The stronger group of Zold nodes will decide where the payment should go.
 When this time period is over, all nodes classify this transaction as a so called "legacy" and don't allow anyone to overwrite it (can be turned off with `--skip-legacy` option).